nirajvnec/testLTC/README.md

-Hi Milburn,
+Summary:
+Issue with MET Freezing During 24.1.4 Release for Specific Reports

+Description:
-Could you please provide the Report Definition you tried during the 24.1.4 release last Saturday, where the MET froze, and you had to restart it and start a new session?
+During the 24.1.4 release last Saturday, the Mars Enquiry Tool (MET) experienced a freezing issue when running specific reports.
+This required a restart of the application and initiation of a new session.

-@Chickmagalurshekar, Sachin,
-Please let us know if we need to involve any specific team to do the data setup in the non-production environment so that we can replicate the same issue.

-Regards,
-Niraj

 <div *ngFor="let report of jsonParsableReports">
   <h3>{{ report.name }}</h3>
   <table class="table table-bordered">